ethereum/ethereum-org-website/src/content/glossary/index.md

 ### block validation {#block-validation}

-The process of checking that a new block contains valid transactions and signatures, builds on the heaviest historical chain, and follows all other consensus rules.
+The process of checking that a new block contains valid transactions and signatures, builds on the heaviest historical chain (meaning the on with the most accumulated attestations), and follows all other consensus rules.
 Valid blocks are added to the end of the chain and propagated to others on the network.
 Invalid blocks are disregarded.

 ### blockchain {#blockchain}

 A sequence of [blocks](#block), each linking to its predecessor all the way to the [genesis block](#genesis-block) by referencing the hash of the previous block.
-The integrity of the blockchain is crypto-economically secured using a proof-of-stake-based consensus mechanism.
+The integrity of the Ethereum blockchain is crypto-economically secured using a proof-of-stake-based consensus mechanism.

 <DocLink to="/developers/docs/intro-to-ethereum#what-is-a-blockchain">
   What is a blockchain?